 What have the former College Connections coordinators been up to since they "graduated" from the program?

 Amanda Harvey (2016-2018) is living in Cardiff, Wales purusing a one-year M.B.A at Cardiff University.

-Kathleen Hinkley (2011–2014) was recently appointed the Director of Development at the Children's Hospital of Wisconsin in Milwaukee.
+Kathleen Hinkley (2011–2014) is the Director of Development at the Children's Hospital of Wisconsin.

 Jenny Howard (2009–2012) continues to lead LSA's Planned Giving program and work with major gift donors in west and mid-Michigan, Indiana, Missouri, and Tennessee.
 She is celebrating three years of marriage with her husband Mike this fall.

 Elizabeth Williams (2009–2012) and her husband Alex Blouin (A.B.
 '09) recently became official Ann Arborites and bought a house on the West Side.
 Elizabeth has enjoyed continuing to work as a U-M fundraiser covering Washtenaw County.